MicrosoftDocs/azure-docs/articles/network-watcher/network-watcher-packet-capture-manage-portal.md

 ---
 title: Manage packet captures in VMs with Network Watcher - Azure portal
 titleSuffix: Azure Network Watcher
-description: Learn how to manage the packet capture feature of Network Watcher using the Azure portal.
+description: Learn how to manage packet captures in virtual machines with the packet capture feature of Network Watcher using the Azure portal.
 services: network-watcher
 author: shijaiswal
 ms.service: network-watcher